entropicalabs/openqaoa/docs/source/faq.rst

     :math:`\Delta t = \frac{\tau}{n_{\textrm{steps}}}`.
 We have found in numerical
     experiments that :math:`\Delta t = 0.7 = \frac{\tau}{n_{\textrm{steps}}}` strikes a reasonably good balance
     for many problem classes and instances, at least for the small system sizes one can feasibly simulate.
-    For larger systems or smaller energy gaps, it might be neccesary to choose smaller values of :math:`\Delta t`.
+    For larger systems or smaller energy gaps, it might be necessary to choose smaller values of :math:`\Delta t`.
     The implementation of this method can be found in the subclasses of ``QAOAVariationalBaseParams``.

-Discrete sine and cosine transforms for the ``QAOAVariationalFourierParams`` class
+Discrete sine and cosine transform for the ``QAOAVariationalFourierParams`` class
     In converting between the :math:`\beta` and :math:`\gamma` parameters of the ``QAOAVariationalStandardParams`` class, and the `u` and `v` parameters of the
     ``QAOAVariationalFourierParams`` class, we use the type II versions of the discrete sine and cosine transformations.
 These are included in Scipy's fast Fourier transforms module `fftpack <https://docs.scipy.org/doc/scipy-0.14.0/reference/fftpack.html>`_.
 With the conventions used therein, in OpenQAOA the transformations are then given by: